The information below should answer most of your questions. Please read before contacting us.

 When will I be notified of my application status?
 OTF holds its annual grant committee meeting in the second or third quarter of each calendar year.
 Our goal is to inform applicants no later than November.

-Does my organization really have to be headquartered in the United States?
-Yes; we only make grants to U.S.-based nonprofits.
+Does my organization truly have to be headquartered in the United States?
+Yes, The Olive Tree Foundation only makes grants to U.S.-based nonprofits.

 Does it matter what geographic areas within the U.S. my organization serves?
 We make grants to nonprofits throughout the country.
 However, individual grant committee members may have an affinity to a particular community.

-May I apply if my organization serves communities outside of the U.S.?
+May I apply if my U.S.-based organization serves communities outside of the U.S.?
 Yes, we make grants to U.S.-based nonprofits that serve other countries in need.